microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 walk(m,random_policy)
 ```

 The call to `walk` should return us the length of corresponding path, which can vary from one run to another.
-We can run the walk experiment a number of times (say, 100), and print the resulting statistics:
+We can run the walk experiment a number of times (say, 100), and print the resulting statistics (code block 4):

 ```python
 def print_statistics(policy):